When and Why to Use a Personal Loan for Business

 How Do Personal Loans for Business Work?

 A personal loan can be money borrowed from a bank, credit union, or online lender with terms that dictate that the funds can be used for business purposes.
-These types of loans are usually term loans, meaning you pay them back in fixed, monthly installments with interest over the length of your repayment period (typically three to five years).
+These types of loans are usually term loans, meaning you pay them back in fixed, monthly installments with interest over the length of your repayment period (often two to seven years).

 It’s important to note that not all personal loans are allowed to be used for business purposes.
 Therefore, if you’re looking to take out a personal loan for business, you’ll want to be sure your lender will allow you to apply the funds toward your business.